SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 a simple C-style function with no parameter names to a complex Objective-C-style method with local and external parameter names for each parameter.
-Parameters can provide default values to simplify function calls, and can be passed as ``inout`` parameters, which modify a passed variable once the function has completed its execution.
+Parameters can provide default values to simplify function calls and can be passed as in-out parameters, which modify a passed variable once the function has completed its execution.

 Every function in Swift has a type,